 Kishwaukee College has CAREER Agreements (Comprehensive Agreement Regarding the Expansion of Educational Resources) with all community colleges in Illinois.
-These agreements allow Kishwaukee College district residents to attend other colleges for programs not offered by Kishwaukee College.
-This agreement allows students to pay the sponsoring college's in-district tuition rate.
+These agreements allow Kishwaukee College district residents to attend other colleges for associate in applied science and occupational certificate programs not offered by Kishwaukee College.
+This agreement allows students to pay the attending college's in-district tuition rate.
 Residents of other districts may enroll in occupational degree or certificate programs at Kishwaukee College that are not offered by their home district.